ChooseFI Logo

 Airline Points and Miles Credit Cards

-Many airlines and hotel chains have their own co-branded credit cards, such as Citi® / AAdvantage® Platinum Select® World Elite Mastercard® or United℠ Explorer Card.
-These cards offer sign-up bonus miles that can be used to fly on the airline whose name is on the card as well as its partner airlines.
+Many airlines and hotel chains have their own co-branded credit cards.
+These types of cards offer sign-up bonus points that can be used to fly on the airline as well as its partner airlines or stay in the hotel chain whose name is on the card .

 Booking Flights